 Public broadcast radio plays a vital role in the development of a genre’s cultural space, and significantly impacts broader industry decision-making practices.
 Radio influence how labels and publishers sign, produce and promote artists, and impacts the trajectory of the careers of artists (who depend on airplay exposure for other career opportunities).
 More critically, radio airplay often leads to chart success, and these charts are used as criteria for determining artists’ eligibility for industry accolades and/or events.
 While using charts as a criteria for determining a genre’s leading artists might seem to be a logical business decision, it is an increasingly problematic metric for industries built on a foundation of systemic racism and gender inequality.

 Gender representation has been at the fore of public debate about inequality within the popular music industry at large, and country music specifically.
-Within country music culture, this discussion has historically overlooked the absence of artists of colour participating in the industry, and in so doing advocates the inclusion of white women with little mention of Black, Indigenous, Women of colour or LGBTQ artists who write, record and produce country music.
+Within country music culture, this discussion has historically overlooked the absence of artists of colour participating in the industry, and in so doing advocates the inclusion of white women with no mention of Black, Indigenous, and Women of colour or 2SLGBTQIA+ artists who write, record, and produce country music.
 This is true of early SongData work, which focused solely on gender representation on popularity charts and airplay reports.
-As SongData’s work has progressed over the last year, largely through studies that evolved into a RadioData project, this research has developed an intersectional approach to exploring the inequalities within the genre, exploring the ways in which industry practices have maintained and perpetuated a narrative of whiteness.
+As SongData’s work advanced through 2020, research on radio and charts has developed an intersectional approach to exploring the inequalities within the genre, exploring the ways in which industry practices have maintained and perpetuated a narrative of whiteness.

 Growing out of the preliminary research findings of the two SongData projects, RadioData projects have centred on exploring issues of equity, diversity and inclusion on the weekly and yearend reports generated by country format radio.
-This work was born out of conversations with the advocacy group WOMAN Nashville, and led to the publication of three reports on the declining representation of female artists on the format with the group.
+This work was born out of conversations with the advocacy group Woman of Music Action Network, and led to the publication of three reports on the declining representation of female artists on the format with the group.
 In these reports, we documented a 66% decline in the number of songs by women within the Top 150 songs on the yearend reports between 2000 and 2018, coupled with a drastic decline in spins for those songs – to a low of 8.9% of spins for their songs by 2018.
 This report was followed up with a study of the time of day of airplay, which addressed the distribution of spins for songs by women across the five dayparts.
 These projects led to a partnership with CMT’s EqualPlay Campaign, an initiative that advocates for inclusive programming on country radio.
-Released in February 2020, the EqualPlay report focused on radio programming in 2019, and demonstrated the cyclic relationship between radio programming, chart activity, streaming algorithms and nominations for CMA awards within the industry.
+Released in February 2020, the EqualPlay report advanced an intersectional framework to focus on radio programming in 2019, and demonstrated the cyclic relationship between radio programming, chart activity, streaming algorithms and nominations for CMA awards within the industry.

 Projects currently under development include studies of Top 40, R&B, Rock and Adult Contemporary formats, as well as individual station playlists.
 Of particular interest are issues related to inclusion and diversity on Canadian radio formats, and how stations comply with Canadian Content regulations.